Controller Documents 1.0

 This section defines datatypes that are used by this specification.

-Multibase-encoded strings are used to encode binary data into ASCII-only formats, which are useful in environments that cannot directly represent binary values.
+Multibase-encoded strings are used to encode binary data into printable formats, such as ASCII, which are useful in environments that cannot directly represent binary values.
 This specification makes use of this encoding.
 In environments that support data types for string values, such as RDF [RDF-CONCEPTS], Multibase-encoded content is indicated using a literal value whose datatype is set to https://w3id.org/security#multibase.

 The multibase datatype is defined as follows: